 Continuing Nursing Education

-The maximum number of hours awarded for this Continuing Nursing Education activity is 11.5 (5.5 for the general sessions and 6 for attending the pre-conference workshops) contact hours.
-Pharmacotherapy contact hours for Advance Practice Registered Nurses has been designated for 2.1 contact hours and will be indicated on your certificate.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 11.5 (6 for the general sessions and 5.5 for attending the pre-conference workshops) contact hours.
+Pharmacotherapy contact hours for Advance Practice Registered Nurses will be determined and indicated on your certificate.

 At the conclusion of this activity, clinicians should be better able to:

 - Explain the neurobiology of addiction and how it can inform treatment.

 - Describe special needs and issues related to the pregnant addicted patient, adolescent and elderly addicted populations, and patients with comorbid psychiatric disorders.

 - Explain data on the use of cannabis for medical disorders (randomized placebo-controlled trials)

 - List safety issues regarding cannabis use in medical disorders